andrewcz-se/llmlocal/README.md

 * The script will send your prompt to the LLM and print its response.
 * To quit the chat session, type exit or quit and press **Enter**.

+### **Run The Interactive Chat Again After Initial Use**

+To run the chat again if you quit and come back later, or you shutdown the Image, Containers or Docker Desktop:

+Start the Ollama container:

+> docker-compose up -d ollama

+Run the interactive Python script.

+> docker-compose run --build client

 ### **Other Useful Commands**

 **Stop all services:**